MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/enable-siem-integration.md

 >Want to experience Microsoft Defender ATP?
 [Sign up for a free trial.](https://www.microsoft.com/en-us/WindowsForBusiness/windows-atp?ocid=docs-wdatp-enablesiem-abovefoldlink)

-Enable security information and event management (SIEM) integration so you can pull Detections from Microsoft Defender Security Center using your SIEM solution or by connecting directly to the Detections REST API.
+Enable security information and event management (SIEM) integration so you can pull detections from Microsoft Defender Security Center using your SIEM solution or by connecting directly to the detections REST API.

 >[!Note]
->- [Microsoft Defender ATP Alert](alerts.md) is composed from one or more Detections
+>- [Microsoft Defender ATP Alert](alerts.md) is composed from one or more detections
 >- [Microsoft Defender ATP Detection](api-portal-mapping.md) is composed from the suspicious event occurred on the Machine and its related Alert details.

 ## Prerequisites